swiftlang/swift-evolution/proposals/0251-simd-additions.md

 For Swift, we want to restrict the feature somewhat, but also make it more powerful.
 In shader languages and clang extensions, you can even use swizzled vectors as *lvalues*, so long as the same element does not appear twice.
-I proposed to define general permutes[†] as get-only subscripts.
+I proposed to define general permutes as get-only subscripts.
 By restricting them from appearing as setters, we gain the flexibility to not require they be compile-time constants:
 ```swift
 extension SIMD {